-The purpose of the Board is to assist the Administering Authority (BANES Council) of the Avon Pension Fund (The Fund) comply with the LGPS regulations and requirements of the Pensions Regulator (TPR) to ensure efficient and effective governance and administration of the fund.
+The purpose of the Board is to assist the Administering Authority (BANES Council) of the Avon Pension Fund (The Fund) secure compliance with the LGPS regulations and requirements of the Pensions Regulator (TPR) and ensure efficient and effective governance and administration of the fund.

-This report covers the period 1st August 2022 to 31st July 2023 within which the Board has held three formal meetings plus an informal workshop to discuss the performance of the Fund's administration and service improvement plans.
+This report covers the period 1st August 2022 to 31st July 2023 within which the Board has held three formal meetings plus an informal workshop to discuss the performance of the Fund's administration and forward looking change and service improvement plans.

-The Board has focused on the Fund's operational arrangements which have been delivered in a mix of virtual and office working.
-The Board welcomed the news in October 2022 that the Fund would have a dedicated working area in the Civic Centre which is allowing more collaboration, with teams having the opportunity to work, support and train each other face to face.
+The Board has continued to focus on the Fund's operational arrangements which have continued to be delivered in a mixed environment of virtual and office working.
+The Board welcomed the news in October 2022 that the Fund would have a dedicated working area within the Civic Centre which is allowing more collaboration, with teams having the opportunity to work, support and train each other face to face.

-Concerns have been raised by the Board over service performance and a key priority has been to allow sufficient time in meetings to discuss the Fund's change programme and service improvement plans.
+Concerns have continued to be raised by the Board over key performance indicators and a key priority has been to allow sufficient time in meetings to receive updates on the Fund's change programme and service improvement plans.
 This includes the restructure of the service to maximise digital services and improve KPIs, with the vital objective of ensuring that the Fund delivers a good service to members and employers.
-It also acknowledges the challenges the Fund faces with ongoing recruitment and retention and has welcomed steps put in place to address the issues.
+It also acknowledges the challenges the Fund faces with ongoing recruitment and retention and has welcomed the steps being put in place to address the issues.

-With the support of Fund officers, the Board has made good progress fulfilling its terms of reference and continuing to support the administering authority in its statutory duties.
-During this period members of the Board have developed their knowledge and understanding of the LGPS and governance arrangements as required by law.
+I am pleased to say that with the support of the officers to the Fund, the Board has made good progress in fulfilling its terms of reference and continuing to support the administering authority in its statutory duties.
+During this period the members of the Board have also continued to develop their knowledge and understanding of the LGPS and governance arrangements as required by law.
 All members' have now committed to study the Hyman's Online Learning Academy and as Chair I have asked all Board members to refresh their knowledge of the modules on an annual basis.

-Over the year a wide range of LGPS regulations have been reviewed and regular updates received on pooling arrangements with the Brunel Pensions Partnership as well as updates on the Fund's investment strategies including progress towards climate change targets.
+Over the year a wide range of LGPS regulations and governance requirements have been reviewed and regular updates received on its pooling arrangements with the Brunel Pensions Partnership as well as updates on the Fund's Funding and Investment strategies including progress towards the Fund's climate change targets.

-In December 2022 the Board was pleased to welcome representatives of the Fund's external auditors, Grant Thornton, and internal auditors to personally present their audit findings and provide Board members with an opportunity to ask questions directly.
+In December 2022 the Board were pleased to welcome representatives of the Fund's external auditors, Grant Thornton and internal auditors to personally present their audit findings and provide Board members with an opportunity to ask questions directly.
 It was reassuring to note that no significant issues were found and all internal audits received a substantial assurance rating.

-Looking ahead the Board will continue to assist and support the Fund concentrating on a specific area of administration or governance at each meeting.
+Looking ahead the LPB will continue to assist and support the Fund concentrating on a specific area of administration or governance at each meeting.
 However, as a critical priority they have requested an update on the Fund's change programme and service improvement plans at each meeting.
 Members have also requested additional engagement between meetings.
 These will be informal workshops to focus on a particular subject outside of the formal meetings.